 Bleach is a multipurpose useful chemical that every homeowner has in their house.
 If you have been using bleach solely on cleaning tasks so far, you have not gotten the full potential of this miracle product.
-Besides great ability at killing germs and mold, it also has fantastic removing properties, which makes it become a go-to-choice for eliminating discolored spots on clothes.
+Besides its great ability at killing germs and mold, it also has fantastic removal properties, which makes it become a go-to choice for eliminating discolored spots on clothes.

-Get the bleach involved in the laundry process, you would be amazed by not only how instantly it can turn your dingy and stained white clothes into the brand new but also how effectively it works with spot-treatment stains in clothes .
+Get the bleach involved in the laundry process, you would be amazed by not only how instantly it can turn your dingy and stained white clothes into a brand new but also how effectively it works with spot-treatment stains in clothes.
 Here are some step-to-step guides to use bleach in laundry to keep your white clothes in tip-top condition.

 Step 1: Pour water in a container and soak your clothes.

-You can use a bowl, bucket or other suitable containers that you can access to.
+You can use a bowl, bucket or other suitable containers that you can access.
 Make sure the container you choose is large enough for easy stirring and agitation of your clothes while soaking them.
-Your white clothes should be submerged completely in water.
+Your white clothes should be entirely submerged in cold water.

 Step 2: Add bleach into the container

-Because of the difference of concentration of various brands and bleach products, you should read the label on your bleach containers before pouring it into the container.
+Because of the difference of concentration of various brands and bleach products, including bleach dispensers and oxygen bleach, you should read the label on your bleach containers before pouring them into the container.
 The label shows exactly how much bleach you need to whiten your clothes, thus over bleaching accidents will be prevented.

 As a general rule, a gallon of water matches perfectly with about 1⁄4 cup of bleach.
 If you soak more than one white cloth, it’s better to add about one cup of bleach to get the most desirable whitening outcomes.
-You can boost the washing and lightening power by adding other laundry solutions like baking soda, laundry detergents.
+You can boost the washing cycle and lightning power by adding other laundry solutions like baking soda, and laundry detergents.

-Step 3: Stir the clothes, water, bleach in the container
+Step 3: Stir the clothes, water, and bleach in the container

 Work your hands for a few minutes in the container to make sure your clothes soak evenly.
 After a few minutes of stirring, let the clothes soak in the container without your intervention for about 10 minutes.
 You should not soak your clothes for more than 10 minutes, it will weaken the fabric.